return42/sphkerneldoc/doc/linux_src_doc/drivers/net/phy/phy_c.rst

         ethtool_eee data

 .. _`phy_ethtool_set_eee.description`:

 Description
 -----------

-Description: it is to program the Advertisement EEE register.
+it is to program the Advertisement EEE register.